Matt Jordan has been ordered to keep his distance from Kenya Moore.

 ET has reached out to Moore's rep for comment.

-ET caught up with Moore in November, when she opened up about letting her relationship drama with Jordan play out for the cameras on the new season of The Real Housewives of Atlanta.
+with Moore in November, when she opened up about letting her relationship drama with Jordan play out for the cameras on the new season of The Real Housewives of Atlanta.

 “We definitely go through a very turbulent time in our relationship,” Moore, 46, revealed.
 “He’s 16 years my junior, so it presents a whole set of problems that I’ve never encountered before.”